 If your family enjoys biking together, you’re sure to enjoy this unique opportunity to bike 20 miles of car-free DC streets.
-The route will take riders past our area’s iconic monuments and also offer stops along the way to enjoy food and live, local music.
+The route will take riders past our area’s iconic monuments and also offer stops along the way to enjoy food and live music.
 Riders age three and over and those of all riding abilities are welcome.
-In fact, riders under 7 years old can register for free and youth riders can register for half price.
+Riders 3-7 years old can register for free, but must ride on a child bike seat, tagalong bike, or tandem bike, in a bike trailer or in a bike cargo.
 Don’t have a bike?
 Don’t worry!
 You can rent a bike and helmet to participate in the event.
 Participants can continue the celebration after the ride at the Finish Festival.
 The Festival will be held in front of the U.S. Capitol and offer live music, food trucks, and family-friendly activities.

 Takoma Park Middle School and Lee Jordan Field

 This FREE annual event, organized by volunteers, celebrates folk music and the arts.
 This year, there is quite a lineup for the festival’s multiple stages.
 There is also a juried craft show.
 Check the event website for a schedule of performers and additional event updates.